InfinityWarlock/petitions-by-locality/README.md

     - GEMINI_API_KEY - your API key
     - GEMINI_MODEL_CODE - the code for the model you want to use
     - GEMINI_RATE_LIMIT - a rate limit you want to use.
 This is per minute.
-4. In the root of the repository, run: `$ node run_me.js`.
+4. In the root of the repository, run `$ scripts/fetch_data.js` to fetch the data.
-5. Open index.html in your browser and select `data/constituencies_data.json`.
-This process can 100% be improved, but it does work!
+    - This should be run on a chron job / regular basis to keep the data updated.
+I suggest this is better than doing direct requests from every time to keep the load on the Parliament site down.
+5. Run `$node app.js` and navigate to `localhost:3000`.

 ## TODOs: